About CEPREC

 Prof. Muyiwa Oyinlola

+Professor of Innovation for Sustainable Development at De Montfort University.
 Muyiwa brings expertise in circular economy and sustainable development, along with extensive experience leading international, multidisciplinary projects.
 He leads CEPREC, coordinate WP8, and contributes to WP5.

 Prof. Layi Alatise

+Royal Society Industry Fellow in Electrical Engineering at the University of Warwick.
 Layi specialises in power electronics and HVDC technology, with over 150 publications.
 He is Deputy Director (Engineering) of CEPREC, leading WP1 and contributing to WP8 and WP9.

-Prof. Giuliana Battisti
+Prof Giuliana Battisti

+Professor of Economics of Innovation at the University of Warwick.
 Giuliana focuses on technology economics and business models.
 She serves as Deputy Director (Social Sciences) of CEPREC, leading WP7 and contributing to WP6, WP8, and WP9.

 Prof Selma Lendelvo

+Professor of Environmental and Natural Resources Management at the University of Namibia.
 Selma leads activities in Namibia, co-leads WP5, and supports WP8 and WP9.

 Dr Emmanouil Tyllianakis

+Lecturer in Economics for Sustainable Development at De Montfort University.
 Emmanouil specialises in survey-based modelling of risk perceptions and pro-environmental activities.
 He leads WP6 and contributes to WP7, WP8, and WP9.

 Dr Anna Muchandigona